-The Service level expectation graph displays the average time to integrate code reviews, week by week, for the selected period.
+The Service level expectation graph displays the average time to integrate code reviews or the selected period.

 Psst!
 Be careful not to confuse this graph with the one of the same name available in the Process Axis since they do not use the same data (different sources for the two axes).

-For the following graph, the displayed period is the last three months, and the display mode is by week.
-Overall, we can see that 85% (85th percentile) of code reviews are integrated in three days or less.
-However, we can also see that some integrations require more time.
+For the following graph, the displayed period is the last month, and the display mode is by week.
+On average, we can see that 85% (85th percentile) of code reviews are integrated in two days or less.
+As for its equivalent in the Process Axis, we can see that the integration of some code reviews required more time.

-A purplish dotted line indicates the 85th percentile.
-This is the measure used to indicate the 85th percentile of the cycle time of the merged requests over the requested duration.
-The indicator presents the information rounded up.
-Thus, the 85th percentile of 2 days 1 hour will show three days.
+The purplish dotted line is the measure used to indicate the 85th percentile of the cycle time of the merged requests over the requested duration.

 - Retrieve the set of merged pull requests for the last three months.

 - Evaluate the cycle time of all pull requests.

 - Determine the 85th percentile of the resulting set.